Careers360 Logo

 Answer.
 [D]

-Hence the given rational number will terminate after four decimal places.
-(D) four decimal places
+Hence, the given rational number will terminate after four decimal places.
+(D) is the correct option.

 Question:1